Brother

 My twin imaginary brother was named Sebastian, an obscure counterpart to my own name.

-We grew up as poor practically-homeless kids in the slums of Hong Kong, so had to use our imagination for a hell of lot of stuff.
+We grew up as poor kids in the scattered outskirts of the city, so had to use our imagination for a hell of lot of stuff.

 But through all of it, we just had each other.